CompuTec/processforce-docs/current/user-guide/quality-control/quality-control-test/quality-control-test.md

 The user can also record the Batch and Serial number(s).

-It is possible to **ADD LINK** automatically change assigned Batches' status on passing Quality Control Test.
+It is possible to  [automatically change assigned Batches' status on passing Quality Control Test](./../../../user-guide/system-initialzation/general-settings/qc-tab.md).

 ![Quality Control Test Transaction](./media/quality-control-test-2.png)